-CCTV comes in many varieties with many sophisticated options and can now operate remotely on the most inaccessible of sites… either mobile vehicle mounted or on a stand-alone tower.
+CCTV comes in many varieties with many sophisticated options and can now operate remotely on the most inaccessible of sites… either mobile vehicle mounted or on a stand-alone CCTV tower.
 These towers can run on mains or solar power, have wide coverage and provide the requisite deterrent factor.
 With connection to sensors around the site in question, they can switch on illumination automatically, sound alarms and even communicate with the trespasser via voice recordings or direct from personnel in a monitoring centre.
 They are ideal for everything from open car parks, construction sites and sports grounds to agricultural locations, outdoor events and music festivals, protecting the public, valuable equipment, goods or animals.
 There should now be very few locations that can’t have some sort of security monitoring to deter and detect crime or protect the public.

 Security may currently have a major focus on cyber-crime or anti-terrorism but for many, lower level crime and anti-social behaviour still needs to be deterred or dealt with on a daily basis.
 ASB has been a growing issue for years and the wanton destruction or desecration of property a challenge to combat, everything from illegal raves and graffiti to theft of lead roofing or copper piping.
 Similarly, squatting is still a threat when property sits apparently unoccupied, despite the change in the law in 2012 to make residential squatting illegal.
-Property guardians might be a solution to prevent this but for shorter term security, properly fitted steel screens and doors are perfect.
-With the advent of keyless steel doors, another advance in security technology, the nuisance of being a keyholder and on-call 24/7 becomes redundant.
+Property guardians might be a solution to prevent this but for shorter term security, properly fitted steel screens and temporary security doors are perfect.
+With the advent of keyless metal security doors, another advance in security technology, the nuisance of being a keyholder and on-call 24/7 becomes redundant.
 These doors are secure and can allow one off entry for authorised personnel with no worries for the property owner or manager about lost or missing keys or being called out in the middle of the night simply to let someone in.
 They can be used in any building to control access to certain areas, not necessarily empty buildings, and are a boon to facilities or security managers.